nanoash7/data-512-homework_2/README.md

 wp_politicians_by_country.csv: This file was created as output from step 3 is the fully cleaned and merged dataset that we use for the analysis sections.
 This dataset contains politician information, article quality scores, and country/region populations.
 The columns are as follows: article_title,revision_id,article_quality,country,population,region.
 Note: Population is recorded in millions and region names are fully capitalized.

+#### article_quality_no_region.txt and wp_politicians_by_country.csv contain the same columns:

+article_title: The full article name of the politician's page.

+revision_id: The revision id for the most recent revision of the article page.
+This is acquired through an API info call.

+article_quality: The ORES prediction for the article.
+This field takes on the following values from best to worst: FA, GA, B, C, Start, and Stub.

+country: The country of the politician.

+population: Population of the country in millions.

+region: Geographic region of the world.
+These regions are in all caps (eg: NORTHERN AFRICA, EAST ASIA, etc).

 wp_countries-no_match.txt: This file contains a list of countries that did not have match during the merging stage of the data cleaning process.

 # Using the Code